Inklingo

 This meaning comes directly from the shape of a bell (wide and open at the bottom).
 Any object that has this characteristic shape can be called a 'campana' in technical language.

-Learners often confuse 'copa' (tree canopy) and 'bóveda' (sky/vault).
-Remember that 'copa' specifically refers to the leafy part of a tree, while 'bóveda' is used for the expanse above, like the sky or heavens.
+Learners often confuse 'copa' (tree top) and 'bóveda' (sky).
+Remember that 'copa' refers to the physical, leafy part of a tree, while 'bóveda' is used for the sky or heavens, usually in a more figurative or astronomical sense.

 Learn Spanish with Inklingo